msouvatdy/diverse-ansible-roles/README.md

 # diverse-ansible-roles
-This is a random project
+This is a random project.
 All roles have been tested on debian 11

 # What kind of roles ?

 In each role folder, there is a README that explain all variables used by the role and how to use it.

+Some roles are not developed yet

 | Role | Purpose of the role|
 |----------------|-------------------------------|